東京大学政策評価研究教育センター

 Number CREPEDP-158

-Publication Date July 2024; revised in September 2024, and June 2025
+Publication Date July 2024; revised in September 2024, June 2025, and October 2025

 Title "Population Growth, Employment Protection, and Firm-level Distortions"